-Before writing, please look and see if your question is answered in the frequently asked questions below:.
+Before writing, please look and see if your question is answered in the frequently asked questions below:

 No, we won’t fix it for you.
 But, you’re welcome to come into our space, use our tools, and get help from a volunteer mechanic to fix your own bike.
 That help and those tools, plus any replacement parts used are provided to you by the Bike Dump in exchange, hopefully, for a donation.

 We are open to and interested in this, but regrettably, probably not.
 We get a lot of requests for this, and our volunteer capacity is generally pretty maxed out.